-FUNCTIONAL HEALTH -- DENTAL AND PERIODONTAL CARE
+FUNCTIONAL HEALTH GUIDE -- DENTAL AND PERIODONTAL CARE

 Why Dental Health Is a Longevity Issue

-Dental disease is not confined to the mouth.
+Dental disease is NOT confined to the mouth.

-Chronic oral inflammation is linked to:
+Chronic oral inflammation has been linked to:

 • kidney disease